nickfrahm/LocalLibrary-MDN-Tutorial/README.md

 the routes/controllers we have set up.
 Also leaarned a little about the async npm library and saw a few use cases for it when getting data for rendering these views.

+# Day 5

+Finished part 5, not much else to say about it.